CrackedPolishedBlackstoneBricksMC/minivan/README.md

 Currently the *only* supported function inside the `minivan` block is `version`, and *no* Gradle tasks are added.

+Important note for IntelliJ users:

+* Right click on any project or task in the Gradle Tool Window and select "Tasks Activation".
+There is surely an easier way to get to this dialog but I can't find it.
+* Remove all task activations that refer to running a `:prepareWorkspace` task after syncing.
+  * This will probably be "all of them".
+  * `minivan` does not add this task, so IntelliJ sync will fail until this activation is removed.

 # things that this plugin glues together

 This plugin is like 5% original work by-weight.
 Most of the heavy lifting is done by: